The AAGPBL Players Association, Inc. is an active, nonprofit organization established for the following purposes:

 In addition, a PDF Membership Application Form can be accessed by clicking the "DOWNLOAD Membership Application" button to the left and following the directions to mail the application and a check directly to the Association Treasurer.
 If you have difficulty, please contact the Association through the "Contact Us" page on the website.

-The AAGPBL-PA is a nonprofit Organization and all funds donated or collected as membership dues go to the operation of the Association, maintenance of its website, and printing of its Newsletter.
+The AAGPBL-PA is a nonprofit organization and all funds donated or collected as membership dues go to the operation of the Association, maintenance of its website, the printing of its Newsletter, the organization of its annual reunion and membership meeting, and its support and promotion of modern girls' and women's baseball.

 The AAGPBL Players Association is seeking the assistance of family members to provide information to help locate some of the former players.
-Just over 600 girls/women played in the League during its 12 year history.
+Over 640 girls/women played in the League during its 12 year history.
 Over one hundred of these individuals have never been located.
 If you know of someone who played in this League, check the Player / Profile Search section to be sure they are properly listed and the information is correct.
-Please contact the Players Association with any information you can provide.
+Please contact us to relay any information you can provide.

 In some cases, Grants of Permission are required for newly located players, or from families of deceased players, to have baseball cards made to honor them.
 Any information that can be provided to complete the Association's records will be appreciated.